asyncapi/website/pages/blog/2023-summary.md

 ### Google Search Console

 Google Search Console is one of my favorite tools as it shows how much impact and interest we are gaining.
-Compared to 2022, we can see a surge in impressions and, slowly but surely, in clicks as well.
+Compared to 2022, we can see a surge in impressions and clicks.

 <Figure
   src="/img/posts/2023-summary/google-console.webp"